-It is intended that these guiding principles also apply to new growth in the 'Future Urban Area'.
+It is intended that these guiding principles also apply to new growth in the 'Future Urban Areas'.

-High-quality urban design must shape the urban form of Markham communities to ensure that new development and redevelopment is appropriate to the area context in which it occurs.
-The built form of development, its height and density, and the mix of uses shall be compatible with the surrounding community form and function to ensure that greater levels of density, mix of land uses, and building mass and height:

-- are sensitive to established residential neighbourhoods; - will be transit-supportive; and - encourage higher volumes of pedestrian activity.
+High-quality urban design must shape the urban form of Markham communities to ensure that new development and redevelopment is appropriate to the area context in which it occurs with the built form of development, its height and density, and the mix of uses being compatible with the surrounding community form and function.
+It must ensure that greater levels of density, mix of land uses, and building mass and height are sensitive to established residential neighbourhoods and will be transit-supportive, thereby leading to high volumes of pedestrian activity.